u1i/bambleweeny/README.md

 ![](https://raw.githubusercontent.com/u1i/bambleweeny/master/img/bwy_small.png)

 Bambleweeny is lightweight HTTP/REST based key-value store that offers identity, access & quota management.
 Written in Python, using a Redis backend, deployable in a tiny container.
-Life is great!
+It's fast, easy to use, and well-documented.

 ## Deploy using Docker